jfallmann/diffTF_Fork/docs/chapter2.rst

 diffTF is implemented as a Snakemake pipeline.
 For a gentle introduction about Snakemake, see Section :ref:`workingWithPipeline`.
 As you can see, the workflow consists of the following steps or *rules*:

-- ``checkParameterValidity``: R script that checks whether the specified peak file has the correct format, whether the provided fasta file and the BAM files are compatible, and other checks
+- ``checkParameterValidity``: R script that checks whether the specified peak file has the correct format, whether the provided *fasta* file and the *BAM* files are compatible, and other checks
 - ``produceConsensusPeaks``:  R script that generates the consensus peaks if none are provided
 - ``filterSexChromosomesAndSortPeaks``: Filters various chromosomes 8sex, unassembled ones, contigs, etc) from the peak file.
 - ``sortTFBS``: Sort the TFBS lists by position
-- ``resortBAM``: Sort the BAM file for optimized processing
+- ``resortBAM``: Sort the *BAM* file for optimized processing
 - ``intersectPeaksAndBAM``: Count all reads for peak regions across all input files
 - ``intersectPeaksAndTFBS``: Intersect all TFBS with peak regions to retain only TFBS in peak regions
 - ``intersectTFBSAndBAM``: Count all reads from all TFBS across all input files in a TF-specific manner
 - ``DESeqPeaks``: R script that performs a differential accessibility analysis for the peak regions as well as sample permutations
 - ``analyzeTF``: R script that performs a TF-specific differential accessibility analysis
-- ``summary1``:  R script that sumamriozes the previous script for all TFs
+- ``summary1``:  R script that summarizes the previous script for all TFs
 - ``concatenateMotifs``: Concatenates previous results (TFBS motives)
 - ``calcNucleotideContent``: Calculates the GC content for all TFBS
 - ``prepareBinning``:  R script that prepares the binning procedure
-- ``binningTF``:  R script that performs the binning approach in na TF-specific manner
+- ``binningTF``:  R script that performs the binning approach in a TF-specific manner
 - ``summaryFinal``:  R script that summarizes the analysis and calculates final statistics
 - ``cleanUpLogFiles``: Cleans up the ``LOGS_AND_BENCHMARKS`` directory (mostly relevant if run in cluster mode)